tim-koko/website/content/de/blog/2025-kubevirt-whatis.md

 kubectl create -f "https://github.com/kubevirt/kubevirt/releases/download/${V}/kubevirt-cr.yaml"
 ```

-To interact with the virtual machine you most likely want to use the `virtctl` tool.
+To interact with the virtual machine, you most likely want to use the `virtctl` tool.
 You can download `virtctl` from the [github releases](https://github.com/kubevirt/kubevirt/releases/) page or directly within your shell:

 ```shell
 ARCH=$(uname -s | tr A-Z a-z)-$(uname -m | sed 's/x86_64/amd64/') || windows-amd64.exe